SUBMISSION WILL OPEN SOON

 - Software design, architecture, management, and continuous deployment pipelines

-- Patterns covering commercial aspects
+- Patterns covering business processes and sales